 Call centers can be used by telemarketing companies, online retailers, help desks, charities, and more.
 Any organization or company can use the telephone to sell products, answer customer questions, or provide services.

 There are two types of call centers, inbound call centers and outbound call centers.
-Inbound call centers handle phone calls from customers and may have to take many calls at the same time, and will therefore need services like call forwarding and an IVR system.
+Inbound call centers handle phone calls from customers and may have to take many calls at the same time, and will therefore need services like call forwarding and interactive voice response.
 The inbound call center usually handles technical support, accounts management, complaints, questions, scheduling appointments, and sometimes purchases can be made over the phone as well.

 Outbound call centers usually utilize an agent to represent the company or a client.
 This agent will carry out tasks including, telemarketing, fundraising, debt collecting, surveys, and lead generation.
 To maximize the amount of calls that will go out, the outbound call center will usually use an automated dialer that can transfer to an agent when the phone call is answered.